mmichlin66/mimbl/README.md

 }
  ```

-The .tsx files must import the Mimbl module as mim:
+The .tsx files must import the Mimbl module as mim.
+Mimbl uses the Mimcss library for managing CSS styles; therefore, it is also imported here.

 ```tsx
 import * as mim from "mimbl"